-Presentence investigations by the Department of Corrections, Adult Probation & Parole ("AP&P"), should be conducted on offenders convicted of a felony level offense or Class A offense and identified as moderate or high risk to reoffend by a validated screening tool such as the LSI-SV.
-The presentence investigation would then include administration of a full validated risk and needs assessment tool, such as the LS-RNR, and other assessment(s) as appropriate to assist in structuring supervision and treatment accordingly.
+Presentence investigations by AP&P are conducted on offenders convicted of a felony level offense or Class A offense and identified as moderate or higher risk to reoffend by a validated screening or assessment tool such as the LSI-SV or LS/RNR.
+The presentence investigation should include a summary of the validated risk and needs assessment tool and other assessment(s) as appropriate to assist in structuring supervision and treatment accordingly.

-An offender identified as low risk does not warrant a full validated risk and needs assessment, either by AP&P or another supervising agency, as supervision services should generally not be targeted towards low risk offenders.
+An offender identified as low-risk will not normally receive a full validated risk and needs assessment, either by AP&P or another supervising agency, as supervision services are generally not targeted towards low-risk offenders.